 Al Saud & Wahabi Clergy Power-Sharing Agreement?

-Prince Mohammed’s reform plans, articulated in a document entitled Vision 2030, challenge the power-sharing agreement between the ruling Al Saud family and the ultra-conservative religious establishment on which the kingdom was founded, the consensus-based decision making process within the family, social codes that are rooted in Bedouin tradition and an ultra-conservative strand of Islam, and these amount to a unilateral rewriting of the social contract in which the population was pampered by a cradle-to-grave state in exchange for surrender of political rights and adherence to restrictive social norms.
+Prince Mohammed’s reform plans, articulated in a document entitled Vision 2030, challenge the power-sharing agreement between the ruling Al Saud family and the ultra-conservative religious establishment on which the kingdom was founded, the consensus-based decision-making process within the family, social codes that are rooted in Bedouin tradition and an ultra-conservative strand of Islam, and these amount to a unilateral rewriting of the social contract in which the population was pampered by a cradle-to-grave state in exchange for the surrender of political rights and adherence to restrictive social norms.